BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 | **W**B  | Write back           | writes result to register file        |

-_(I am using single-letter stage names (F,D,E,M,W) in what follows instead of the more classical (IF,IF,EX,MEM,WB) names.
+_(I am using single-letter stage names (F,D,E,M,W) in what follows instead of the more classical (IF,ID,EX,MEM,WB) names.
 This is because later, we will name pipeline registers, with names that are prefixed by the letter of the state that writes them and the letter of the state that reads them)_